IEEE-NITK/8-bit-Computer/README.md

 # 8-bit-Computer
 The project aims to design an 8 bit computer using hardware components.
 It also includes deisging the PCB of the same.
-The computer encompasses various modules like ALU, Clock, Registers, RAM, Program Counter, Control unit etc. Based on SAP-1 architecture, computer will execute different types of instructions namely Load, store, add, subtract, jump, halt etc.
+The computer encompasses various modules like ALU, Clock, Registers, RAM, Program Counter, Control unit etc. Based on SAP-1 architecture, this computer will execute different types of simple instructions namely Load, store, add, subtract, jump, halt etc.

 ## Objective
 * Understanding basics of computer architecture and organization